yge58/caffe2-opencv-ndkcamera/README.md

 # What is it?
-For the purpose of real-time image classificaiton (e.g., open a camera, classify an image as fast as you can), an android app integrating native camera, caffe2, opencv in C++ is created.
+A ndk app does one job which is running caffe2 in real-time camera.

+# What is written in cpp?
+In cpp:
+<1> native camera (I borrowed source code from google ndk camera sample, see below)
+<2> opencv (for image processing)
+<3> caffe2 (for image classification)

+# There is app created in java, why redo it in cpp?
+First, I am a complete newbie in java and android development.
+Second, both opencv and caffe2 are written in cpp.
+Finally, if you ask me to write a real-time app, I would rather go with cpp.

 # Why real-time?
-Instead of taking a photo and send it to caffe waiting for results, some people would love to see results immediately, or better, in real-time.
+Some impatient geek like me would love to see results immediately, or better, in real-time.

+# Is there performance gain?
+I have not tested.

 # Why created this app?
 This app is created to do real-time image classification at native level.
 Normally, we would create a camera in java, an image reader in java, send image from java to cpp, run caffe in cpp, and send result back to java.
 Here, I modified a little bit,